vibha-yganji/frontTri2/AC_Checkpoint.md

 Encouraging physical activity aligns with the promotion of overall student well-being.
 A fitness tracker project could contribute to fostering a healthier lifestyle among students, which can positively impact their academic performance and general health.

 **Data-Driven Insights:**
 Fitness trackers generate data on students' physical activity levels, sleep patterns, and other health metrics.
-This data can be valuable for educational institutions to gain insights into students' well-being, potentially identifying trends or patterns that could inform campus wellness programs.
+This data handling can be complex (tracking over long periods of time, repersenting this data, storing it in backend)
 ### Work in Progress/To do
 [Github Schedule](https://github.com/users/iKAN2025/projects/2/views/1)